-Document Number: QHS-V01-0425 Issue Date: April 2025 Version Number: 04 Status: FINAL Next Review Date: Sept 2025 Page 1 Linked to Policy Number: OPSP07
+Document Number: BHS-V01-0525 Issue Date: April 2025 Version Number: 04 Status: FINAL Next Review Date: Sept 2025 Page 1 Linked to Policy Number: OPSP07

 CONTENTS 1 RATIONALE 2 STANDARDS OF BEHAVIOUR 3 EXPECTATIONS OF PUPILS 4 ROLE OF PARENTS OR CARERS 5 OUR SCHOOL RULES 6 UNIFORM AND APPEARANCE 7 BULLYING 8 REWARDS AND CELEBRATION 9 PUPIL SUPPORT 10 SANCTIONS AND NATURAL CONSEQUENCES 11 SEARCHING AND CONFISCATION 12 USE OF RESTRICTIVE PHYSICAL INTERVENTION 13 OFFSITE CONDUCT 14 COMPLIMENTS AND COMPLAINTS 15 REFERENCES 16 ASSOCIATED FORMS 17 APPENDICES 1.
 RATIONALE 1.1 Our School delivers specialist education and care meeting the individual needs of our pupils within a safe, nurturing and predictable environment.
 We believe in creating environments that are enabling rather than challenging, which in turn will enhance a child's well-being and quality of life.
 We recognise that day-to-day experiences can sometimes be overwhelming for our pupils and that at these times they may communicate their distress through their behaviour; sometimes these behaviours may impact unhelpfully on themselves or others.
 1.2 It is our aim that every member of our school community feels valued and respected and that each person is treated 1.2 fairly and well.
 We are a caring community, whose values are built on mutual trust and respect for all.
 Our school's Behaviour Policy is designed to support us in promoting the overall quality of life of pupils and staff, and an environment in which everyone feels happy, safe and secure.
-PBS approaches are based on a set of overarching values, which include 1.3 the commitment to providing support which promotes inclusion, choice, participation and equality of opportunity.
-This policy outlines the behaviour we expect from all our pupils, staff and visitors to the school.
-It extends to 1.5 all members of our school community and is written in line with current legislation, guidance and best practice.
+PBS approaches are based on a set of overarching values, which include 1.2 the commitment to providing support which promotes inclusion, choice, participation and equality of opportunity.
+1.3 This policy outlines the behaviour we expect from all our pupils, staff and visitors to the school.
+It extends to all members of our school community and is written in line with current legislation, guidance and best practice.
 Feeling safe is a prerequisite for learning and accessing opportunities.
 This policy aims to ensure all members of our school community are supported to behave and conduct themselves to maintain an effective learning environment for all.
 1.4 We hope that by encouraging positive behaviour patterns we can promote good relationships throughout the school, built on trust and understanding.
 Through the use of this policy, we aim to support all of our pupils in developing a high level of social awareness and inclusion.
-Our aim is to ensure that all our pupils leave the 1 - school with the key skills they need to continue to progress to the best of their ability in all areas of life.
+Our aim is to ensure that all our pupils leave the school with the key skills they need to continue to progress to the best of their ability in all areas of life.
 1.5 Our School is dedicated to ensuring that our school environment supports learning and the well-being of pupils and staff through a strong sense of community.
 Participation, support, safety and respect are the foundations of our ethos and we work hard to provide a school where pupils feel included in every aspect of school life, and comfortable to voice their opinions.
 Our school is committed to supporting all pupils to: Achieve their full potential.
 Acquire the knowledge and skills relevant to life in a demanding, fast changing world.
 Develop as confident learners, able to take risks within a safe environment.
-Are curious, ambitious and take pride in their achievements.
-Achieve high standards in all they do.
-Develop as self-mativated independent and sell-herative learners.
-Develop as self-motivated independent and collaborative learners.
+Are curious, ambitious and take pride in their achievements. and an action of the case price in the control of the case price in the case and case price in the case and case price in the c